 But, what is Experience?

 Many in the IT industry seem to think that experience comes from the breadth and variety of different technologies and industries in which one has worked - giving rise to the helter-skelter nature of the IT jobs market where you’re seen to be “somehow less” if you haven’t moved jobs every 12-18 months.

 In conversation, others have brought up the cliché “Experience is what you get when you don’t get what you want”, focussing particularly on the idea that the greatest experience is gained from project failure.

-It’s in the minutiae of the every day that the real consequences of a decision can be seen - and if the decision maker doesn’t experience these details, their knowledge cannot grow and their decision making cannot improve.
+It’s in the minutiae of the every-day that the real consequences of a decision can be seen - and if the decision maker doesn’t experience these details, their knowledge cannot grow and their decision making cannot improve.

 One very simple illustration of this: If a component is written without due consideration for telemetry, monitoring, and diagnostics, working out what’s going on when it stops working in production can be very difficult.
-If the developer who wrote the code isn’t the one who has to solve the production issues, the next component they write is likely to also lack the required telemetry, monitoring, and diagnostics.
+If the developer who wrote the code isn’t the one who has to solve the production issues, the next component is likely to also lack the required telemetry, monitoring, and diagnostics.
 (Aside: I’ve heard of developers installing Visual Studio onto production servers so they can debug the live system in an effort to work out why things fail.
 Don’t do this!)

 Experience is what you get when you learn from the consequences of past decisions.

 Where you can, avoid the temptation to jump from project-to-project-to-project, or from company-to-company-to-company.
 Stay involved with the one project or product and support it in production for several releases so that the impact of past decisions is revealed.
 Once you’ve learned all you can from that system, then consider a move.
 This will take several years.